Semiparametric semi-supervised learning for general targets under distribution shift and decaying overlap: Introduction

 Our work, lying at the intersection of several branches of scholarship, combines the virtues of multiple literatures into a unified inferential framework for semi-supervised learning under distribution shift and decaying overlap.

-\textbf{\enquote{Pure} semi-supervised learning.} SS learning has traditionally focused on settings in which the labeled data are assumed to be missing completely at random (MCAR) -- see \citet{zhu2005semi, chapelle2009semi} for a review.
+\textbf{``Pure'' semi-supervised learning.} SS learning has traditionally focused on settings in which the labeled data are assumed to be missing completely at random (MCAR) -- see \citet{zhu2005semi, chapelle2009semi} for a review.
 Most existing work in this area focuses on estimation methods tailored to specific problems, such as mean estimation \citep{zhang2019semi, zhang2022high}, quantile estimation \citep{chakrabortty2022semi}, and linear regression \citep{azriel2022semi, tony2020semisupervised}.
 Notable exceptions are \citet{song2024general}, which studies general M-estimation problems, and \citet{xu2025unified}, which encompasses all parameters satisfying some form of functional smoothness.
 However, the MCAR assumption is increasingly recognized as unrealistic in many scientific applications, limiting the practical utility of such techniques in the presence of distribution shift.

 \textbf{Prediction-powered inference.} A recent line of work addressing semi-supervised learning under MCAR is the \textit{prediction-powered inference} (\texttt{PPI}) framework. \texttt{PPI} integrates machine learning predictions into formal statistical procedures, using both labeled and unlabeled data to improve estimation efficiency while maintaining valid inference, resembling the approach proposed by \citet{chen2000unified}.
-Since the seminal work of \citet{angelopoulos2023prediction}, several extensions have expanded its scope. \citet{angelopoulos2023ppi++} and \citet{miao2023assumption} propose weighting strategies that ensure the \texttt{PPI} estimator performs at least as well as estimators relying solely on labeled data. \citet{zrnic2024cross} further develops the framework by introducing a cross-validation-based approach to learn the predictive model directly from the labeled sample.
+Since the seminal work of \citet{angelopoulos2023prediction}, several extensions have expanded its scope. \citet{angelopoulos2023ppi++} and \citet{miao2023assumption} propose weighting strategies that ensure the \texttt{PPI} estimator performs at least as well as estimators relying solely on labeled data. \citet{zrnic2024cross} further develops the framework by introducing a cross-validation-based approach to learn the predictive model directly from the labeled sample. \citet{kluger2025prediction} generalizes \texttt{PPI} beyond M-estimation tasks and to MAR settings, assuming propensity scores are known by design. \citet{ji2025predictions} links \texttt{PPI} to surrogate outcome models in a MCAR setting.
+See \citet{carlson2025unifying} for a summary of additional \texttt{PPI} extensions.